icoman/upnp-nat-punch/README.md

 License-free software.

-Feel free to use this software for both personal and commercial usage.
+Feel free to use this software for both personal and commercial.

 A sample webserver in [python](https://www.python.org/) with [bottle py](http://bottlepy.org/) is included into repository.

-A small usage demo:

 ```python